-Madison Mae Parker “Madi” is the Resident at the Open Table KC, Kansas City, Missouri.
-Madi is an artist and a space-maker.
+Madison Mae Parker is an artist and a space-maker.
 Holding a BA from Texas A&M University in English Creative Writing, she owes her loud vocals and rambunctious laughter to her Texas roots.
-She is currently an Artist-in-Residence with Charlotte Street Foundation, a Youth Advocate with Mattie Rhodes Center, and a resident with The Open Table in Kansas City, MO.
-Her love of the young people, the arts, and the stories that make us human are her motivating factors in all things — to remind others that they are not alone.
+She is a second-year resident with The Open Table in Kansas City, MO and currently exploring the intersections of human connection and art within her NWC.
+Her love of the young people, the arts, and the stories that make us human are her motivations to ultimately remind others that they are not alone.
 She believes art lives in us all, and that is the Divine speaking through us.
 When she is not art-ing, you can find her watching anime and eating Hot Cheetos with her cat MeowZaki.